 Introduction to the basic mechanisms of macroeconomics, including key underlying concepts, theories and institutions such as national income accounting, the Classical and the Keynesian theories, the Federal Reserve System and commercial banking.
-An examination of various contemporary economic growth, unemployment, inflation, and budget deficit are also presented.
+An examination of various contemporary economic problems such as economic fluctuations, economic growth, unemployment, inflation, and budget deficit are also presented.
+Other topics covered include supply and demand, fiscal policy, and monetary policy.

 (CAN ECON 2)

-201 PRINCIPLES OF MICROECONOMICS 3 UNITS
+201 PRINCIPLES OF MICROECONOMICS